About Nursing Home Abuse and Neglect

 The term “nursing home injury” refers to both abuse and neglect to the resident of a nursing home, senior living facility, retirement home, old age home, assisted living facility, convalescent home, rest home, etc.

-With the number of elderly living in Florida, the question of what to look for in a good nursing facility arises quite often.
-Unfortunately, too often the question comes after an incident has already happened.
-Remember, whether it’s one of your parents or your spouse, it’s critical for you (and other family members) to stay actively involved and vigilant to ensure their loved one receives the best possible nursing home care.
+With the number of elderly Floridians, the question of what to look for in a nursing facility arises frequently.
+Unfortunately, the question comes too often after an incident has already happened.
+Remember, it’s critical to stay actively involved to ensure your loved one receives the best possible nursing home care.

-First of all, before you sign anything to admit your loved one into a nursing home, you need to tour the facility.
-There are federal regulations in place, which are overseen by the Centers for Medicare and Medicaid Services, and that require skilled nursing facilities provide the following to all residents:
+First of all, before you admit your loved one into a nursing home, it’s important to tour the facility.
+Federal regulations require nursing facilities to provide all residents with the following:

-- A room with a window to the outside for natural light and orientation to the time of day, weather, and season;
+- A room with an exterior window for natural light and orientation to the time of day, weather, and season;

 - A bed of appropriate size and height;